roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 --cluster-dns=169.254.20.10 --cluster-dns=<kube-dns ip> --cluster-domain=<search domain>
 ```

--   cluster-dns: Specifies the DNS servers that are used in the pod configuration.
+-   cluster-dns: specifies the DNS servers that are used in the pod configuration.
 By default, only the IP address of ``kube-dns`` is specified.
 You must add the local IP address 169.254.20.10.
--   cluster-domain: Specifies the DNS search domains that are used in the pod configuration.
+-   cluster-domain: specifies the DNS search domains that are used in the pod configuration.
 You can use the existing domain.
-In most cases, is ``cluster.local``.
+In most cases, the existing domain is ``cluster.local``.

 **Example on how to enable NodeLocal DNSCache for an application**